deepaksengar/toy-robot/README.md

 	Use toy-robot jar to execute this application.

     1) java -jar toy-robot.jar
-        User will have provide inputs.
+        User will have to provide commands.
     2) java -jar toy-robot.jar /path/txt-file-with-commands
         This will execute all commands from file.